 What experience do you have in helping people who have overstayed their visa or who are unlawful non-citizens?

 As Immigration Lawyers we have a lot of experience in assisting people who are in Australia without a valid visa.
 We specialise in dealing with complex cases such as these and we have many years of experience in helping people find solutions to their immigration problems.
-We have helped and advised people from the United Kingdom, Ireland, South Africa, USA, Zimbabwe, India, Kenya, Burma, Malaysia and many other countries to resolve their situation and find an outcome which is appropriate for their situation
+We have helped and advised people from Europe, Africa, India, the Middle East and many other countries to resolve their situation and find an outcome which is appropriate for their situation

 Our ability to help in any particular cases is entirely dependent on the facts and circumstances involved.
 However many people have more options then they think.
-We have recently helped a number of people who have lived in Australia for over 20 years without a valid visa to find a successful migration outcome.
+We have helped people who have lived in Australia for over 20 years without a valid visa to find a successful migration outcome.

 If you or someone you know has overstayed their visa or had their visa cancelled, please contact us to arrange a confidential meeting to discuss your situation.